yo-ru/gulag-web/README.md

 # The frontend service for the modern osu! private server, [gulag](https://github.com/cmyui/gulag)!

 ### Features

-- Undergoing full modern python rewrite!
-More soon~!
-- Undergoing active development!
-- Clean and concise code, easy to make small modifications and add to the codebase.
+- Fully implemented session authentication system allowing users to have a more interpersonal experience.
+- A leaderboard supporting all mods and modes available within the gulag stack.
+- Built on [Quart](https://github.com/pgjones/quart) and [cmyui's multipurpose library](https://github.com/cmyui/cmyui_pkg) allowing for a fully asynchronous environment.
+- More soon!
+(Stay up to date with our [projects](https://github.com/Yo-ru/gulag-web/projects) to know what features are being worked on!)

 ### Project focuses and goals
+1. Written fully in modern Python.

+2. Active development!
+(Commits usually pushed daily!)

-1. A focus on the developer.
+2. A focus on the developer.
 With this project I aim to keep code as simple and concise as possible, while still maintaining high performance.

-2. Developing features for the frontend should be an enjoyable and thought-provoking experience of finding new ideas; when the codebase makes that difficult, programming loses the aspect of fun and everything becomes and activity that requires effort.
+3. Developing features for the frontend should be an enjoyable and thought-provoking experience of finding new ideas; when the codebase makes that difficult, programming loses the aspect of fun and everything becomes and activity that requires effort.
 I'm trying my best to never let this code get to that state.

 ## Requirements
-- Python 3.9
+- Python >=3.9
 - MySQL
 - NGINX
 - Some know-how with Linux (tested on Ubuntu 18.04), modern Python, and general-programming